-Statistical Rethinking, Edition 2: ETA 2020
+Statistical Rethinking, Edition 2: ETA March 2020

 It came as a complete surprise to me that I wrote a statistics book.
 Really, I am an anthropologist.
 I study human evolution.
 Statistics is for me only a necessary activity, required for making inferences from data.
 In my list of professional identities, statistician falls somewhere below asker-of-unfair-questions and somewhere above hobbyist-pizza-chef.

 It is even more surprising how popular the book has become.
 But I had set out to write the statistics book that I wish I could have had in graduate school.
 No one should have to learn this stuff the way I did.
 I am glad there is an audience to benefit from the book.

 It consumed 5 years to write the book.
 There was an initial set of course notes, melted down and hammered into a first 200 page manuscript.
 I discarded that first manuscript.
 But it taught me the outline of the book I really wanted to write.
 Then several years of teaching with the manuscript further refined it.